aws-samples/lambda-refarch-mobilebackend/README.md

 	a   CLOUDSEARCH_DOCUMENT_ENDPOINT in streams-data-function/index.js with the Document Endpoint of CloudSearch

 	b   CLOUDSEARCH_SEARCH_ENDPOINT in search-data-function/index.js with the Search Endpoint of CloudSearch

-	c   CLOUDFRONT_URL in notes-data-function/index.js with the CloudFront output from CloudFormation Template One

 Step 4 – Upload a zip file of each lambda function to S3 and create an AWS Cloudformation Stack with Template Two